-New IFRS Effective date IFRS 17 - Insurance Contracts Annual periods beginning on or after January 1, 2023 IFRS Amendments Effective date Classification of liabilities as current or non-current (amendments to IAS 1).
-Annual periods beginning on or after January 1, 2023 Extension of the temporary exemption from the application of IFRS 9 (Amendments to IFRS4) Annual periods beginning on or after January 1, 2023.
-Disclosure of accounting policies (Amendments to IAS 1 and IFRS Practice Statement) Annual periods beginning on or after January 1, 2023.
-Definition of accounting estimates (Amendment to IAS 8) Annual periods beginning on or after January 1, 2023.
-Reference to the Conceptual Framework (amendments to IFRS 3) Annual periods beginning on or after January 1, 2022.
+New IFRS Effective date IFRS 17 - Insurance Contracts, replaces current IFRS 4 Annual periods beginning on or after January 1, 2023 IFRS Amendments Effective date Reference to the Conceptual Framework (amendments to IFRS 3) Annual periods beginning on or after January 1, 2022.
 Property, Plant and Equipment - Revenue Before Intended Use (amendments to IAS 16) Annual periods beginning on or after January 1, 2022.
-IFRS Amendments Effective date Onerous Contracts-Cost of Fulfilling a Contract (Amendments to IAS 37) Annual periods beginning on or after January 1, 2022 Annual Improvements to IFRS Standards 2018-2020 cycle (amendments to IFRS 1, IFRS 9, IFRS 16 and IAS 41) Annual periods beginning on or after January 1, 2022 Amendments to IFRS 17 Annual periods beginning on or after January 1, 2023.
+Onerous Contracts - Costs to Fulfill a Contract (amendments to IAS 37) Annual periods beginning on or after January 1, 2022 Annual Improvements to IFRS Standards 2018-2020 cycle (amendments to IFRS 1, IFRS 9, IFRS 16 and IAS 41) Annual periods beginning on or after January 1, 2022 Classification of liabilities as Current or Non-current (amendments to IAS 1) Annual periods beginning on or after January 1, 2023 Accounting policy disclosures (amendments to IAS 1 and IFRS practice statement) Annual periods beginning on or after January 1, 2023 Definition of accounting estimates (amendment to IAS 8) Annual periods beginning on or after January 1, 2023 Amendments to IAS 12.
+Deferred taxes related to assets and liabilities arising from a single transaction.
+Annual periods beginning on or after January 1, 2023 Amendment IFRS 10 and IAS 28: Sale or contributions of assets to be determined To be determined.